Lake County Acupuncture Clinic

 NHS approval

-and commissioning organisations such as primary care trusts are convinced that it will be a clinical and cost effective
+organisations such as primary care trusts are convinced that it will be a clinical and cost effective use of resources."

 Story from BBC NEWS: